seletz/podman-postgres-ha/readme.md

 - I kept root disabled
 - I kept "minimal install"

-I set up `pg1` an then clonde that to `pg2`.
-After the clone (copy), you need to edit the copy and randomise the Ethernet MAC.
+I set up `pg1` and then clone that to `pg2`.
+After the clone (copy), you need to edit the copy and randomize the Ethernet MAC.

 Network:
 - I used `nmcli` to get fixed, manual IP adresses